 Most of the dogs listed here were originally bred to guard and protect and a few of them were (and, sickeningly, still are) used for dog fighting.

-Personally, I believe that any breed of dog can show aggression and act unpredictable if raised incorrectly by irresponsible owners and unfortunately, the following dogs seem to have had a lot of media coverage regarding their temperament and disposition.
+Personally, I believe that any breed of dog can show aggression and act in an unpredictable manner if raised incorrectly by irresponsible owners and unfortunately, the following dogs seem to have had a lot of media coverage regarding their temperament and disposition.

 Most dogs will only attack if they, their family or their property is threatened in any way.
-They should be socialised from a very early age and trained using positive techniques such as rewarding good behaviour.
+They should be socialized from a very early age, and trained using positive techniques such as rewarding good behavior, and the intelligent and compassionate use of a high quality dog training collar.

 Responsible breeders have tried to breed the aggression out of certain breeds but irresponsible owners have been known to incorrectly raise their dog and then breed from it to sell the puppies for money, with little regard to monitoring their temperament.